 So do your research first.
-While some options, like WooCommerce, might be free, you may have to pay ongoing costs for extensions in order to get the functionality you need to run your store.
+While some options, like WooCommerce, might be free, you may have to pay ongoing costs for extensions to get the functionality you need to run your store.

-With 4+ million active installs, WooCommerce is the most popular, flexible and customizable WordPress eCommerce plugin.
+With over 5 million active installs, WooCommerce is the most popular, flexible, and customizable WordPress eCommerce plugin.

 Originally launched in 2011 as a fork of Jigoshop and acquired by Automattic (owner of WordPress.com) in 2015, WooCommerce has grown to become the world’s most popular eCommerce technology.
-It now powers 22% of the world’s top 1 million websites.
+It now powers over 40,000 of the world’s top 1 million websites.

 With WooCommerce, you can sell anything, including physical and digital goods.
-It’s hugely scalable — you can sell one product or thousands of products — and there’s a plugin that can let you extend WordPress to do just about anything.
+It’s hugely scalable — you can sell one product or thousands of products — and there are plugins that will extend WordPress to do just about anything.

 - Easy to extend.
 There are hundreds of WooCommerce extensions (aka plugins) available, which you can use to add just about any functionality to your store, from marketing and shipping to social media and subscriptions.